 - The CSU Career Center empowers students to pursue satisfying careers through the development of individualized careers plans.

 “Undeclared” is a special designation for students who have a rich and diverse set of interests that span the CSU curriculum and want to explore all their options.
 Through the Undeclared advising process students are able to learn about various academic opportunities while keeping their options open as they begin their college experience.
-Professional academic advisors in the Center for Advising and Student Achievement (CASA) are knowledgeable about the full breadth of academic requirements so as to better assist students in the process of selecting a major.
+Professional academic advisors in the Collaborative for Student Achievement are knowledgeable about the full breadth of academic requirements so as to better assist students in the process of selecting a major.
 Advisors help students plan their schedules, provide information on career options, and refer students to other resources.
 Students are encouraged to declare a major by the time they earn 45 credits.

-Undeclared students, in the semester where their census-date registration would lead them to achieve a total of 60 or more credits, and any semester afterwards, will have a hold placed upon subsequent registrations, and will be required to visit the CASA office to discuss selection of a major and to ensure they are aware of the possible consequences of delaying this choice.
+Undeclared students, in the semester where their census-date registration would lead them to achieve a total of 60 or more credits, and any semester afterwards, will have a hold placed upon subsequent registrations, and will be required to visit the Collaborative for Student Achievement office to discuss selection of a major and to ensure they are aware of the possible consequences of delaying this choice.
 Such consequences may include, but may not be limited to, the inability to graduate within 4 years, and loss of the College Opportunity Fund (after reaching the maximum allowed credits) and possible other financial aid.
 At this meeting, in order to have their hold removed, undeclared students will sign a document indicating that they understand these possible consequences, and will indicate when they intend to select a major, how long it will take for them to complete this major, or how they intend to gain entrance into a competitive major if that is their goal.

 Advising information for graduate students is available in the Graduate and Professional Bulletin.